Prometheus (Manship)

 Prometheus is a 1934 gilded, cast bronze sculpture by Paul Manship, located above the lower plaza at Rockefeller Center in Manhattan, New York City.

+It was created by the Roman Bronze Works, a subsidiary of the General Bronze Corporation in Corona, Queens.
+The Roman Bronze Works had long been a sub-contractor to Louis Comfort Tiffany's Tiffany Studios which was then bought out by the General Bronze Corporation in 1928.
+Under the ownership of General Bronze, the Roman Bronze Works produced some of its finest bronze artwork from sculptors like Paul Manship, Rene Chambellan, Gaston Lachaise and Lee Lawrie.

+The "Prometheus" is set against the west wall of a sunken plaza in front of 30 Rockefeller Plaza, and what was once the RCA Building.
+It is visible from Fifth Avenue.
+The "Prometheus Fountain," with its attendant restaurants, ice skating rink (winter), has become one of the most visited and photographed places in New York City, and certainly Rockefeller Center's most photographed, especially around Christmas time with the lighting of its Christmas Tree.

-Created by Roman Bronze Works in Queens, the statue is 18 ft tall and weighs 8 tons.
+The statue is 18 ft tall and weighs 8 tons.

 It depicts the Greek legend of the Titan Prometheus, who was the son of the Titan Iapetus and the Oceanid Clymene, brought fire to mankind by stealing it from the Chariot of the Sun, which resulted in Zeus chaining Prometheus and sending an eagle to prey upon his continually regenerating liver.

 Description

-The recumbent figure is in a 60 by 16 ft fountain basin in front of a gray, rectangular wall in the Lower Plaza, located in the middle of Rockefeller Center.

-The ring – representing the heavens – is inscribed with the signs of the zodiac, which are labeled on the inside of the ring.
-Through the ring, he falls toward the earth (the mountain) and the sea (the pool).
+The recumbent figure is in a 60 by 16 ft fountain basin in front of a gray, rectangular wall in the Lower Plaza, at the middle of Rockefeller Center.
+Prometheus falls through a ring – representing the heavens, and inscribed with the signs of the zodiac - toward the earth (the mountain) and the sea (the pool).
 The inscription – a paraphrase from Aeschylus – on the granite wall behind, reads: "Prometheus, teacher in every art, brought the fire that hath proved to mortals a means to mighty ends."

-Prometheus is considered the main artwork of Rockefeller Center, and is one of the complex's more well-known works of art.
+Prometheus is considered the main artwork of Rockefeller Center, and is one of the complex's more well-known works.
 The seasonal Rockefeller Center Christmas Tree is erected above the statue every winter.
 During the rest of the year, Prometheus serves as the main aesthetic draw in the lower plaza's outdoor restaurant.

-In 2001, Prometheus was regilded by John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut.